dpuelz/Quantitative-Reasoning-II/code/leader-assassination.md

   to an assassination attempt differs on average between successful and failed attempts.
 Also, examine whether there is any difference in the age of targeted leaders between successful and failed attempts.
-Briefly interpret the results in light of the validity of the aforementioned assumption.
+Briefly interpret the results and characterize uncertainty in this estimates.

 ## Question 4